Did you Know? List of Interesting Facts

 group for Great Danes is the Working dog breed

-- After 2 years, they are equivalent to a 24 year old
+- After two years, they are equivalent to a 24-year-old

-- After 3 years, they are equivalent to a 30 year old
+- After three years, they are equal to a 30-year-old

 10 - Choosing Great Danes as pets!
 The following considerations should be taken into account when choosing this particular